-Our test officer Chantelle Dart teams up with our home economist Fiona Mair to put kitchen products to the test.
-They sure do know their way around a kitchen with endless knowledge about kitchen appliances.
-Between them they have over 30 years of experience and have seen lots of new technology enter the kitchen space.
+Our test officer Chantelle Dart teams up with our home economist Fiona Mair to put a range of kitchen products to the test, including Dutch ovens.
+Between them, Chantelle and Fiona have over 30 years of experience and have seen lots of new technology enter the kitchen space.
 They know how to put any appliance, big or small, through its paces to see if it's worth a spot in your kitchen.

-Brown rice We cook brown rice to assess the Dutch ovens ability to cook evenly and maintain the desired level of heat at the lowest temperature setting.
-The test also assesses the interior coatings capability, whether rice sticks to the bottom or not, as well as how well the lid seals.
+Brown rice: We cook brown rice to assess the Dutch oven's ability to cook evenly and maintain the desired level of heat at the lowest temperature setting.
+The test also assesses the interior coating, looking at whether rice sticks to the bottom or not, as well as how well the lid seals.

-Bolognaise sauce We cook a bolognaise sauce to assess the Dutch ovens ability to slow cook while maintaining low temperature for a long period of time as well as its ability to brown the meat evenly.
-We also records if any staining caused by the tomato sauce occurs.
+Bolognaise sauce: We cook a bolognaise sauce to assess the Dutch oven's ability to slow cook while maintaining low temperature for a long period of time as well as its ability to brown the meat evenly.
+We also record if any staining caused by the tomato sauce occurs.

-Oven baked bread We also bake bread to assess the Dutch ovens ability to withstand time in a very hot oven as well as its ability to prove and bake a loaf of bread.
+Oven baked bread: We bake bread to assess the Dutch oven's ability to withstand time in a very hot oven as well as its ability to prove and bake a loaf of bread.

 Ease of use

 We assess the durability of the lid and pot edge by lifting the lid on and off 25 times and then hitting the side of the bowl 50 times with a metal spoon.
 We then check for any damage to the pot.
-We also check how comfortable the handle is to hold, the size of the knob and how close it sits to the lid, if it and the side handles are easy to grip with an oven mitt and if the threading of the knob becomes loose.
-We also assess how easy it is to clean.
+We also look at how comfortable the handle is to hold, the size of the knob and how close it sits to the lid, if it and the side handles are easy to grip with an oven mitt, and if the threading of the knob becomes loose.
+In addition to this, we assess how easy the pot is to clean.

-We maintain a kitchen lab that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you the right results.
+We maintain a kitchen lab that is up to date with the latest reference machines and calibrated measurement tools for our testers to bring you accurate results.